Are You Sure the Patient Has Diabetes Insipidus?

 Whatever form is employed, the dose should be titrated firstly to control nocturia, and only secondarily to control daytime urination, with the goal of maintaining urine output of <3 L/day.
 The onset of urinary frequency and thirst are accurate indicators of the need for additional desmopressin dosing.
 When a dose is sufficient to elicit a stable therapeutic response, further increasing the dose, for example doubling the dose, produces only a moderate increase in duration of a few hours consistent with the half-life of desmopressin in plasma.
 Consequently, if patients report long periods (>2-3 hours) of polyuria and polydipsia between doses, it is usually more effective to add additional doses rather than to increase existing doses.

 Agents such as chlorpropamide or thiazide diuretics can be useful when only a modest decrease in urine volume will make the patients asymptomatic.
 However, they are rarely used today for primary treatment of DI given the superiority of desmopressin as a targeted therapeutic agent.
-Perhaps the most important aspect of the other agents listed in
+Perhaps the most important aspect of the other agents listed in Table IV is the recognition that their antidiuretic actions can augment the effect of administered desmopressin, thereby exposing the patient to the possibility of excess water retention and hyponatremia.
+This is especially true of nonsteroidal anti-inflammatory drugs (NSAID), which inhibit the action of prostaglandin E2.
+Prostaglandin E2 has a limiting action on AVP-induced water reabsorption by enhancing the retrieval of aquaporin-2 (AQP2) water channels from the apical membrane of collecting duct principal cells and returning them to the intracellular pool.
+NSAIDs inhibit prostaglandin E2 synthesis and thereby prolong the time the AQP2 water channels remain in the apical membrane, thus extending the duration of action of administered desmopressin.

 It must be remembered that unregulated water intake in a patient taking desmopressin can result in severe hyponatremia.
 However, this occurs relatively infrequently.
 There are two major reasons for this.
 First, thirst decreases as the plasma becomes hypo-osmolar, so normal individuals who develop hyponatremia on desmopressin generally limit their fluid intake to a sufficient degree that prevents further falls in the serum [Na+].
 Second, the duration of action of desmopressin usually is shorter than the frequency of administration, which allows time for excretion of any retained water before the next dose.
 Patients at the most risk for hyponatremia are those who dose desmopressin frequently and maintain themselves in a continually antidiuretic state, and those who have high fluid intakes independently of thirst, whether habitually or because of palatability of the ingested fluids.